-(1) Cash, cash equivalents and short-term investments represent cash and cash equivalents, cash and securities segregated under federal and other regulations, short-term investments and securities purchased under agreements to resell.

-(2) At December 31, 2012, approximately \$32.77 billion, or 98.7%, of total assets were considered to be liquid and consisted primarily of cash, marketable securities and collateralized receivables.

-(3) As a result of our acquisition from Holdings of IBG LLC membership interests, we received not only an interest in IBG LLC but also, for federal income tax purposes, a step-up to the federal income tax basis of the assets of IBG LLC underlying such additional interest.
+- (1) Cash, cash equivalents and short-term investments represent cash and cash equivalents, cash and securities segregated under federal and other regulations, short-term investments and securities purchased under agreements to resell. - (2) At December 31, 2014, approximately \$42.95 billion, or 99.0%, of total assets were considered to be liquid and consisted primarily of cash, marketable securities and collateralized receivables. - (3) As a result of our acquisition from Holdings of IBG LLC membership interests, we received not only an interest in IBG LLC but also, for federal income tax purposes, a step-up to the federal income tax basis of the assets of IBG LLC underlying such additional interest.
 This increased tax basis is expected to result in tax benefits as a result of increased amortization deductions.
 We will retain 15% of the tax benefits actually realized.
 As set forth in the tax receivable agreement we entered into with Holdings, we will pay the remaining 85% of the realized tax benefits relating to any applicable tax year to Holdings.
-The deferred tax asset was \$281.6 million, \$297.9 million, \$313.6 million, \$333.3 million
+The deferred tax asset was \$278.8 million, \$294.7 million, \$281.6 million, \$297.9 million and \$313.6 million and the corresponding payable to Holdings was

-- and \$351.6 million and the corresponding payable to Holdings was \$258.6 million, \$271.6 million, \$284.9 million, \$299.0 million and \$313.8 million at December 31, 2012, 2011, 2010, 2009 and 2008, respectively. - (4) As discussed in Note 4 to the consolidated financial statements included elsewhere in this Annual Report on Form 10-K, prior to June 6, 2012, the Company reported Holdings' interests in IBG LLC as redeemable noncontrolling interests, at redemption value and separate from equity.
+\$277.4 million, \$287.2 million, \$258.6 million, \$271.6 million and \$284.9 million at December 31, 2014, 2013, 2012, 2011 and 2010, respectively.

+- (4) As discussed in Note 4 to the consolidated financial statements included elsewhere in this Annual Report on Form 10-K, prior to June 6, 2012, the Company reported Holdings' interests in IBG LLC as redeemable noncontrolling interests, at redemption value and separate from equity.
 Redemption value for these redeemable noncontrolling interests was measured as the number of equivalent shares of IBG LLC member interests owned by Holdings multiplied by the then current market price per share of the Company's common stock.
-The excess of the redemption value over the book value of these interests, which did not affect net income attributable to common stockholders or cash flows, was required to be accounted for as a reduction of the Company's stockholders' equity in the consolidated statement of financial condition.
-These fair value adjustments had the effect of decreasing reported stockholders' equity by \$1.0 billion, \$2.5 billion, \$1.9 billion and \$2.4 billion as of December 31, 2011, 2010, 2009 and 2008, respectively.
-Accordingly, the above condensed consolidated statement of financial condition information is presented as if ASC 810-10 and ASC 480-10-S99 had been applied historically. - (5) In December of 2010 and 2012, the Company paid special cash dividends of \$1.79 and \$1.00 per share, respectively, to holders of the Company's common stock.
+The excess of the redemption value over the book value of these interests, which did not affect net income attributable to common stockholders or cash flows, was required to be accounted for as a reduction of the Company's stockholders' equity in the consolidated statements of financial condition.
+These fair value adjustments had the effect of decreasing reported stockholders' equity by \$1.0 billion, \$2.5 billion and \$1.9 billion as of December 31, 2011, 2010 and 2009, respectively.
+Accordingly, the above condensed consolidated statement of financial condition information is presented as if ASC 810-10 and ASC 480-10-S99 had been applied historically.
+Subsequent to June 6, 2012, the Company has reported noncontrolling interests attributable to Holdings as a component of the Company's total equity, valued based on Holding's proportionate ownership in IBG LLC. - (5) In December of 2010 and 2012, the Company paid special cash dividends of \$1.79 and \$1.00 per share, respectively, to holders of the Company's common stock.
 The payment of these dividends resulted in a decrease in the Company's stockholders' equity (deficit) balances from prior years.